NoTengoBattery/rails-lifestyles/README.md

 ## Live Demo

-Visit this demo on my website [notengobattery.com](https://lifestyle.demo.notengobattery.com/)
+Visit this demo on my [Heroku](https://serene-cliffs-85459.herokuapp.com/)

 Check the video presentation on [YouTube](https://youtu.be/GATarBv2JLc/)